HivaAbolhadizade/FileExplorer/README.md

 <img src="https://github.com/user-attachments/assets/c3444cc4-67bb-4c95-a8b1-1fe20a3056a4" alt="description" width="400"/>

+## Achievement
+This project was the top-performing project of the term, earning the highest score in the Data Structures course.
+The implementation quality and innovative solutions contributed to its recognition as the best project.

 ## Features
 Hierarchical Structure: View files and folders in a structured, tree-like hierarchy.
 Create Files and Folders: Ability to create new files and folders within the file system.